 What may I copy?

 You may copy portions of any published work in Access Copyright’s repertoire.
-Search for your title by using their Education Look-up tool.
+Search for your title by using their Look-up tool.
 For example:

 How can I create and distribute copies?